Whose School? Whose Museum? The Slater Museum renaming Debate in the Context of Local history

-Grace Eberhardt ’20, Puget Sound Biology and African American Studies Major and author of “The Slater Museum and the Ethicality of a Name” (Summer Research ’19) describes her research on James Slater’s course on eugenics.
+Puget Sound alum Grace Eberhardt ’20 (Biology, African American Studies, and Bioethics), author of “The Slater Museum and the Ethicality of a Name” (Summer Research ’19), describes her research on James Slater’s teaching of eugenics, and places the call to rename the museum in the context of both Tacoma history and local commemoration practices.

 Tree Houses and Glass Houses: Eugenics, Remembrance, and the Problem of Throwing Stones

-Molly Ladd-Taylor, Professor of History at York University.
-Author of Fixing the Poor: Eugenic Sterilization and Child Welfare in the Twentieth Century (Johns Hopkins University Press, 2017).
+Molly Ladd-Taylor, Professor of History at York University and author of Fixing the Poor: Eugenic Sterilization and Child Welfare in the Twentieth Century (Johns Hopkins University Press, 2017) examines the complex motivations and diversity of the eugenics movement.
+Ladd-Taylor also examines the non-eugenic motivations of sterilizations in Minnesota, and the importance of attending to the eugenic thinking that still exists today.

 History, Heritage and Eugenics